← Back to Fitley

 • Is not pre-ticked, bundled with other consents, or presented as a condition hidden within other terms

-You cannot create a Fitley account or use any workout tracking, programme following, or exercise logging features without providing this consent.
-This is because the processing of your fitness data is both:
+You cannot create a Fitley account or use any workout tracking, nutrition logging, programme following, or exercise logging features without providing this consent.
+This is because the processing of your fitness and nutrition data is both:

-• Necessary to perform our contract with you — we cannot deliver a workout tracking service without processing workout data; and
+• Necessary to perform our contract with you — we cannot deliver a workout tracking and nutrition logging service without processing workout and nutrition data; and

 • Required to have your explicit consent because the data is special category health data under UK GDPR, for which contractual necessity alone is not a sufficient legal basis.